FAQs ?

 Just need to let me know what size you want and I will make you a pair.

-For Children: I would prefer you to send me an outline of their foot and the measurement round the ball of their foot because children's growing feet seem to vary a lot in shape.
+For Children: I would prefer you to send me an outline of their foot and the measurement round the ball of their foot because children's feet vary a lot in shape.
 The good thing is these shoes grow; stretch and expand with children for quite a while.

 You can pay by bank transfer or PayPal.
 Just email me and I will forward you my account details. jf(at)jannfrench(dot)com